 Amid coronavirus outbreak, West Bengal CM greets people on start of Ramzan month

-Kolkata, Apr 24: West Bengal Chief Minister Mamata Banerjee on Friday greeted the people of the Muslim community on the start of holy month of Ramzan and urged them to offer prayers from their homes in the wake of the COVID-19.
+Kolkata, Apr 24: West Bengal Chief Minister Mamata Banerjee on Friday greeted the people of the Muslim community on the start of the holy month of Ramzan and urged them to offer prayers from their homes in the wake of the COVID-19.

 Banerjee also appealed to people to come together in the fight against coronavirus, and ensure peace and communal harmony amid the crisis.